Eczema is not contagious. You cannot catch it from another person through touch, shared items, or any form of contact.

 When eczema flares, the skin can look alarming.
 Red, weeping, crusted patches on the arms, neck, or face may resemble infectious conditions like impetigo or ringworm.
 Parents of children with visible flares often field questions from teachers or other parents about whether the rash is contagious.

 The confusion is understandable.
 Many rashes that look similar, such as scabies or cellulitis, do spread through contact.
-But eczema is different in a fundamental way: there is no pathogen driving it.
+But eczema is fundamentally different: there is no pathogen driving it.
 No bacteria, no virus, no fungus.
 Nothing transmissible.

 Atopic dermatitis cannot spread from person to person.
 It is a non-contagious, chronic skin condition with genetic and environmental roots.
 Eczema develops from the inside out, not from exposure to someone else's skin.